Guide to Rome Districts — Rome Travel Guides | VisitRome.com

 Jan 26, 2026

-Aventino, situated on Rome's left bank, offers a tranquil retreat just 2 kilometers from the bustling city center.
+Aventino, situated on Rome's left bank, has a tranquil retreat just 2 kilometers from the busy city center.
 The Giardino degli Aranci features over 1,000 bitter orange trees, while the nearby Circus Maximus, once hosting 150,000 spectators, stands as a testament to Rome's ancient history.

 Read More →